google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 * Sequence Prediction
 * Sequence Generation
 * Tagging
-* Sumarization
+* Summarization
 * *... and more!*

 <!--
 Recurrent neural networks are useful for solving a variety of problems.
 They are commonly used on problems where there is a sequence of data that needs to be processed.
 For example, they can convert from one language to another.
 They are also useful in sequence prediction.
 For example, you might use an RNN to try to predict stock prices or temperatures over time.
 Since they also work so well with sequences, they can be used to generate sequences such as musical notes or strokes on a canvas.
 They can also process data such as video and "tag" those videos.
-Another applicaiton is summarization.
-A RNN can injest a large amount of text and create a summary about that text.
+Another application is summarization.
+A RNN can ingest a large amount of text and create a summary about that text.

 There are many many more applications of RNNs.
 -->